-The production AssignmentExpression: LeftHandSideExpression @ = AssignmentExpression, where @ represents one of the operators indicated above, is evaluated as follows:
+The production AssignmentExpression: LeftHandSideExpression AssignmentOperator AssignmentExpression, where AssignmentOperator is @= and @ represents one of the operators indicated above, is evaluated as follows:

 - 1. Let lref be the result of evaluating LeftHandSideExpression.

 - 2. Let lval be GetValue(lref).

 - 3. Let rref be the result of evaluating AssignmentExpression.

 - 4. Let rval be GetValue(rref).

 - 5. Let r be the result of applying operator @ to lval and rval.

 - 6. Throw a SyntaxError exception if the following conditions are all true:

 - Type(lref) is Reference is true

 - IsStrictReference(lref) is true

 - Type(GetBase(lref)) is Environment Record

 - GetReferencedName(lref) is either "eval" or "arguments"

 - 7. Call PutValue(lref, r).

 - 8. Return r.